centric-lt/git-workshop/README.md

         [0e8d316afb3a8a06082659e684c593adbf12b853] Adding finish line to main script BAD

 ### An example of an automated search

-In real life this most likely would be some release tag.
-Next step is to make a copy of a test script as this script is part of repository and it does not exist in earlier commits
+In real life some kind of automation should be used.
+An example simple script is prepared to run such demonstration.
+First, make a copy of a test script as it is  part of repository and file does not exist in earlier commits.

+        # Linux
+        cp test-script.sh test.sh
+        # Windows
+        cp test-script.ps1 test.ps1

+After automation script is ready, start ``git bisect`` session and run the script.
+After script is finished, git should have checked out last known good commit.